 A-2.1 Volumetric Flask / Pyknometer

-A-2.2 Water Bath, maintained at (27.0 ± 0.2) °C.
+A-2.2 Water Bath — maintained at (27.0 ± 0.2) °C.

 A-3 PROCEDURE

 Clean and dry the volumetric flask/pyknometer weight and then fill with recently boiled and cooled water at 27 °C. Fill to overflowing by holding the volumetric flask/pyknometer on its side in such a manner as to prevent entrapment of air bubbles.
 Insert the stopper and immerse in the water bath.
 Keep the entire bulb of the volumetric flask/pyknometer completely covered with water and hold at that temperature for 30 min.
 Carefully, remove any water which had exuded from the capillary opening.
 Remove from the bath, wipe completely dry, cool and weigh.
 Calculate the weight of water.
 Again clean and dry the relative density volumetric flask/pyknometer.
 Using the material under test, proceed exactly as in the case of water and weigh the volumetric flask/pyknometer with the material.